If you are creating a large FAQ chatbot in Dialogflow, typing out all the intents one by one can be a slooooooooow and painful process.

-First, let us export a ZIP file for a simple project and take a look at the directory and file structure, as well as the contents of the JSON file.
+First, let us export a ZIP file for a very simple Dialogflow agent and take a look at the directory and file structure, as well as the contents of the JSON file.

 I will use an agent which has exactly two intents (taken from the prebuilt smalltalk agent).